kijomomiji/HORDE/README.md

-# The instructions for reproducing experiment results will be given (to be updated).
+# The instructions for result reproduction will be given (to be updated).

 # HORDE: A Hybrid Model for Cardinality Estimation